 Deductibles, co-pays, and co-insurance costs add up fast.
 Especially for workers with health issues or who have young children who need to see a doctor frequently.

-And sometimes, they can’t afford the time off work it takes to take a bus to a medical clinic and sit in the waiting room for hours, as is common with many lower-cost networks and Medicaid clinics for young families and other lower-income workers.
+Sometimes, they can’t afford to take time off work to visit a medical clinic.
+Taking a bus and waiting for hours, which is common in lower-cost networks and Medicaid clinics, can be challenging for young families and low-income workers.

-Too many employer health plans are designed by senior management and white collar managers, but fail to address the very real effect that high health insurance deductibles and copays have on rank and file workers, part-timers, and low-wage employees with families.
+Too many employer health plans are designed by senior and white-collar managers.
+They often overlook how high deductibles and copays impact rank-and-file workers, part-timers, and low-wage employees with families.

-How Employee Benefits Design Can Prevent Crippling Absenteeism and Presenteeism Costs
+How An Employee Benefits Program Can Prevent Crippling Absenteeism

-This leads, in turn, to lower productivity, higher insurance premiums, and lower profitability.
+This leads to lower productivity, higher insurance premiums, and lower profitability.

 But according to the U.S. Department of Health, a broken leg from a child’s bicycle accident can easily cost over $7,500 out-of-pocket.